 Under AQF and HVCBA, drivers are assessed against specific criteria relating to the safe operation of heavy vehicles.
 The assessment is then conducted under a range of conditions.
 The assessor must be accredited by Transport NSW and meet AQF requirements, to be able to train and assess under HVCBA.
 Please note: that training and assessment are conducted by different assessors.
 At Core Driving School we look after this for you and ensure that the assessor that delivers your training will not be the same assessor that conducts your Final Competency Assessment.

 How to Get Heavy Rigid Licence

 To be eligible to attend the HR Licence course you must;

 - Have held a class C licence (except a Learner licence) or equivalent for one year or more.

 Please note that any time spent on a P1 licence counts towards the year total however you are unable to practice on an LR vehicle or obtain an LR licence until you hold a P2 or full class C licence.

-In order to attend a Heavy Rigid Licence course you must first attend an RMS office in person and;
+In order to attend a Heavy Rigid Licence course you must first attend an Service NSW office in person and;

 - Provide a completed Licence Application Form